Danny-Ly/Danny-Elizabeth-Andres-SnakeGame/README.md

 S - is down
 D - is right

 The objective of the game is to collect all the pellets(.) without running into the walls (#).
 When a pellet is collected the snake will grow.
-If a wall is hit, a message reading “Game Over” will apear anf you must click the button to return to the main menu.
+If a wall is hit, a message reading “Game Over” will apear and you must click the button to return to the main menu.
 Additionally, if the user eats a bomb(@) the maze walls will regenerate; making the program more diffuclt.
 If the user successfully completes the level, a message “ WINNER” must click the button to get back to the main menu.